PoojaBhatS/AStronomyPictureOfTheDay/README.md

 Welcome to the NSAS APOD Swift Project!
 This project is a Swift-based iOS application that fetches and displays the Astronomy Picture of the Day (APOD) from NASA's public API.
 The app showcases the image or video of the day along with a brief description, making space exploration accessible and engaging for users.

-**Table of Contents**

-Features
-Installation
-Usage
+**Features:**
 Daily Updates: Fetches the Astronomy Picture of the Day from NASA's APOD API.
 Image and Video Support: Displays both images and videos as provided by the APOD API.
 Detailed Descriptions: Shows the title, date, and explanation provided by NASA.
 User-Friendly Interface: Simple and intuitive UI for an optimal user experience.
-Installation
+Works on both iPhone and iPAds.

+**Installation**
 Prerequisites
 Xcode 15.0 or later
 iOS 16.0 or later